bfernandesbfs/Responder/README.md

 Do you see? it's simple

-## Ideas to use
+## Ideas of usage

-### Coordinator parttern
+### Coordinator pattern

-We can use this to avoid delegate pattern where usually we create to property reference to set values to delegate for each node to three for coordinators
+We can use this to avoid using delegate pattern in which usually we create a property reference to set delegate's values to each coordinator node

-### Interceptor parttern
+### Interceptor pattern

-Here the use is basic, we can shift array by default and create a chain list and each element can respond specific action
+Here the use is basic, we can create a linked list and each element can respond a specific action

-## How to install this?
+## How to install it?

 ### Swift Package Manager